lwjglgamedev/vulkanbook/bookcontents/chapter-14/chapter-14.md

 }
 ```

-You can see that the `recordCommandBuffers` has a new reference to the buffers that hold the animated vertices for each of the entities.
+You can see that the `recordCommandBuffer` has a new reference to the buffers that hold the animated vertices for each of the entities.
 This will be used in the `recordEntities` method.
 In this method, we just need to check if the entity is related to a model that has animations or not.
 If so, instead of using the data associated to the meshes of the model, we use the buffer associated to the animation for that entity.
 ```java
     private void recordEntities(MemoryStack stack, VkCommandBuffer cmdHandle, LongBuffer descriptorSets, List<VulkanModel> vulkanModelList,